 The term "smart appliance" covers a wide range of capabilities, not all of them equally useful.
 At the basic level, a smart appliance connects to your home Wi-Fi and links to a manufacturer's app on your phone.
 From there, features vary considerably by brand and model:

-The honest answer is that the most practically useful smart features are app monitoring and remote diagnostics.
-The rest are convenient but rarely life-changing.
+The most practically useful smart features are app monitoring and remote diagnostics.
+The rest are convenient but rarely life-changing — and understanding that distinction helps smart appliances in Connecticut buyers spend their money wisely rather than paying a premium for features they'll never use.

 Which Appliances Benefit Most From Smart Features?